First-principles systems builder

 I joined AWS in May 2020 as Senior Solutions Architect in Stuttgart, focused on Germany's premier manufacturing companies: BMW, Bosch, Siemens, Festo; implementing Industry 4.0 initiatives.

 In October 2021, I moved to Austin as Senior Product Architect at AWS Industry Products, working on computer vision platforms.
 I invented the CVOps framework: extending MLOps principles to cover the entire computer vision lifecycle.
+I demonstrated how it works, and led platform development.
+I focused on the embedded stack, creating a flexible Rust-based system enabling cloud flexibility on resource-constrained devices.

 In October 2024, I became Principal Architect focused on telecommunications and generative AI, moving to Seattle.